cisagov/ScubaGear/baselines/powerplatform.md

 ### Policy

-#### POWER.PLATFORM.2.1v1
+#### MS.POWERPLATFORM.2.1v1
-- A DLP policy SHALL be created to restrict connector access in the default Power Platform environment.
+A DLP policy SHALL be created to restrict connector access in the default Power Platform environment.
+- _Rationale:_ TODO
+- _Last Modified:_ April 2023

+#### MS.POWERPLATFORM.2.2v1
-- Non-default environments SHOULD have at least one DLP policy that affects them.
+Non-default environments SHOULD have at least one DLP policy that affects them.
+- _Rationale:_ TODO
+- _Last Modified:_ April 2023

+#### MS.POWERPLATFORM.2.3v1
-- All connectors except those listed below SHOULD be added to the Blocked category in the default environment policy:
+All connectors except those listed below SHOULD be added to the Blocked category in the default environment policy:

   - Approvals